just-buildsystem/justbuild/share/man/just-graph-file.5.md

  - The value for the key *`"actions"`* is a JSON object, mapping names of actions to their respective definition (serialized as JSON).

+- The optional value (with default `{}`) for the key *`"tree_overlays"`* is a JSON object mapping the names of tree overlay to their definition.
+The definition is a JSON object with the following keys.
+  - For the key *`"trees"`* a JSON array of the artifacts to be overlayed in the order they are to be overlayed (with latest-wins semantics for each path).
+  - For the key *`"disjoint"`* a boolean indicating if it is to be considered an error of a conflict arises on any path of the trees to be overlayed.

 Additional keys
 ---------------